Compressing and stretching a spring Suppose a force of 30 N is re... | Study Prep in Pearson+

 Compressing and stretching a spring Suppose a force of 30 N is required to stretch and hold a spring 0.2 m from its equilibrium position.

-c.
-How much work is required to stretch the spring 0.3 m from its equilibrium position?
+d.
+How much additional work is required to stretch the spring 0.2m if it has already been stretched 0.2m from its equilibrium position?

 13–20.
 Mass of one-dimensional objects Find the mass of the following thin bars with the given density function.